hako-mikan/sd-webui-supermerger/README.md

 ## LoRA
 LoRA related functions.
 It is basically the same as kohya-ss scripts, but it supports block-by-block merging.
 Currently, it does not support V2.X series merging.

+Note: LyCORIS supports only single merge due to its special structure.
+Only ratios of 1,0 can be used for single merges.
+If any other value is used, the result will not match the Block weight LoRA result, even if the value is "SAME TO STRENGTH".
+LoCon will match reasonably well even with non-integers.

 ### merge to checkpoint
 Merge LoRAs into a model.
 Multiple LoRAs can be merged at the same time.
 Enter LoRA name1:ratio1:block1,LoRA name2:ratio2:block2,...